thevinnie/thevinnie.github.com/privacy.md

 title: Privacy Policy
 permalink: /privacy/
 ---

-# Privacy Policy

-## Privacy Policy for CAE Edge Extension
+# Privacy Policy for CAE Edge Extension
 Your data always belongs to you, and only you.
 No direct or indirect data is collected through use of the extension.

-## How data is used within the extension
+# How data is used within the extension
 * By default, no data is transmitted to intermediate servers, services, or third parties.
 Any URL generated or linked is done locally.
 * Any selected text used in the context menu is concatenated locally using JavaScript to form a search URL, which is submitted in a browser tab.
 Any authentication required will happen outside of the context of this extension.
 * The extension requires the following permissions: